Discover Alameda History Icons

 History: The People of the early Ute Tribes lived a life in harmony with nature, each other, and all of life.
 The Circle of Life symbolizes all aspects of life.
 The Circle represents the Cycle of Life from birth to death of People, animals, all creatures, and plants.
 The early Uto People understood this cycle.
 They saw its reflection in all things.
 This brought them great wisdom and comfort.
 The Eagle is the spiritual guide of the People and of all things.
 Traditionally, The Eagle appears in the middle of the Circle.

 The Circle is divided into four sections.
 In the Circle of Life, each section represents a season: spring is red, summer is yellow, fall is white, and winter is black.
 The Circle of Life joins together the seasonal cycles and the life cycles.
 Spring represents infancy, a time of birth, of newness-the time of “spring Mon, Bear Goes Out.”
 Summer is Youth.
 This is a time of curiosity, dancing, and singing.
 Fall represents Adulthood, the time of manhood and womanhood.
 This is the time of harvesting and of change – “When Trees Turn Yellow” and Falling Leaf Time.”
-Winter begins for gaining wisdom and knowledge – of “Could Weather Here.”
-Winter represents Old Age; a time to prepare for passing into the spirit world.
+Winter begins to gain wisdom and knowledge – of “Could Weather Here.”
+Winter represents the Old Age; a time to prepare for passing into the spirit world.

-The Circle also symbolizes the annual journey of the People.
+Fun Fact: The Circle also symbolizes the annual journey of the People.
 In this journey, the People moved from their winter camp to the mountains in the spring.

 The Hallack House – 1878-1940